 Charge interactions, electric fields, and Coulomb’s Law

-Critical for U.S. Students: Energy (Unit 4) and Momentum (Unit 5) together make up 28-42% of the exam.
-Any study guide that doesn’t thoroughly cover these units is incomplete.
+Critical for U.S. Students: Momentum (Unit 5) and Energy (Unit 4) together account for 28–42% of the test.
+Any study guide is lacking if it doesn’t cover these units in detail..

 The 3-hour AP Physics 1 exam tests both conceptual understanding and mathematical problem-solving.
 Your study guide must address both sections equally.